Patricia Kenney, LCSW - Therapist at Grow Therapy

 Trauma Informed Care

 Everybody has experienced trauma to some degree.
 Obviously, some trauma is more severe than others.
 This trauma shapes and molds us as we grow into adults, and is often the source of depression, anxiety, relationship problems, and chronic medical issues.
-It is essential that your therapist be aware and sensitive of these traumas experienced in order to address them properly with you in therapy.
+It is essential that your therapist be aware of and sensitive to these traumas that were experienced, in order to address them properly with you in therapy.

 Narrative